 What is the YWI?

+The Young Women’s Initiative of Minnesota (YWI MN) is a first-of-its-kind public-private partnership between the Women’s Foundation of Minnesota (WMFN) and the Governor’s Office of the State of Minnesota to achieve equity in opportunity for women and girls ages 12-24.
 Data show that most young women in Minnesota are on a path for prosperity and well-being.
 However, when the data are broken down (or disaggregated) they show that some young women endure a disproportionate share of hardships and face barriers which often arise at the intersections of structural inequalities such as gender, race, locality, poverty, ability, and sexuality.
-The Young Women’s Initiative of Minnesota (YWI MN) is a first-of-its-kind public-private partnership between the Women’s Foundation of Minnesota (WMFN) and the Governor’s Office of the State of Minnesota to achieve equity in opportunity for women and girls ages 12-24.
-This Initiative is inclusive of trans women and gender non-conforming youth.
-The Initiative is comprised of three core committees that will drive the work: Community-Specific Working Groups, a Young Women’s Cabinet, and the Young Women’s Initiative of Minnesota Council.
+YWI MN is inclusive of trans women and gender non-conforming youth.

 One question drove the action research process: What does it mean for young women in your community to thrive?
 UROC’s process was guided by a focus on assets – those things that are working well for young women including strengths, resources, hard work, role models, people, programs and organizations, behaviors and practices, and cultural norms and expectations.
 UROC also asked participants to describe the barriers that young women face in their lives so our recommendations could focus on creating more opportunities specifically crafted to address the most pressing challenges for young women in the eight communities that we engaged.

-If you have questions about the YWI-MN, please visit the Women's Foundation of Minnesota's page: http://www.wfmn.org/ywi/
+If you have questions about the YWI-MN, please visit the Women's Foundation of Minnesota's here.

 Feather Tapio, Graduate Research Assistant